New User? Sign Up Free

 Explore Discovery's endorsed projects and published works.

-SARI-PREP is a multicenter consortium funded by the National Foundation for the Centers for Disease Control and Prevention.
-It is being assembled with the goal of providing the infrastructure to rapidly collect prospective data on clinical risks and outcomes, hospital-level stress, and biologic specimens that will aid in the rapid development of diagnostic and treatment approaches.
+Severe Acute Respiratory Infection – Preparedness (SARI-PREP) is a multicenter consortium funded by the National Foundation for the Centers for Disease Control and Prevention, assembled with the goal of providing the infrastructure to rapidly collect prospective data on clinical risks and outcomes, hospital-level stress, and biologic specimens that will aid in the rapid development of diagnostic and treatment approaches.

 The Viral Infection and Respiratory Illness Universal Study (VIRUS) COVID-19 is registry of current hospital care patterns to allow evaluations of safety and observational effectiveness of COVID-19 practices and to determine the variations in practice across hospitals.